When to Take the MCAT

 - If you’re planning to take a gap year or two off after college, consider any time-based restrictions the programs you’re applying to might have.

 If you’re in need of MCAT preparation, Blueprint Prep offers courses to prepare future medical school students for the MCAT exam.
-Enroll in an MCAT prep course today and use our FREE MCAT sample question of the day to take the first step toward a 13-point increase!
+Enroll in an MCAT prep course today and use our FREE MCAT Question of the Day to take the first step toward an average 15-point increase!

 Search the Blog